Desexing Female Dogs

 Post operative care

 Post operative care will be discussed with you in detail when your dog is discharged.
-She will have a pain relief injection given at the time of surgery and you will be given additional medication for 2 days post-operatively.
+She will have a pain relief injection given at the time of surgery and you will be given additional medication to administer post operatively.

 No swimming or bathing until her 10 day post op check.
 This will allow her wound to heal without complications.

-Two complementary post op checks will be arranged for 5 & 10 days post-operatively.
+Two complementary post op checks will be arranged for 5 and 10 days post operatively